naiyerasif/site/content/blog/2018/2018-09-09-uploading-files-with-spring-and-angular.md

 ---
-title: Uploading files with Spring
+title: Uploading files with Spring and Angular
-path: /uploading-files-with-spring
+path: /uploading-files-with-spring-and-angular
-date: 2018-12-09
+date: 2018-09-09
-updated: 2019-09-21
+updated: 2019-11-11
 author: [naiyer]
 tags: ['guide']
 ---

-In this guide, you'll learn to write a RESTful service to upload a folder or file with the help of a Spring backend and design a simple Angular client to demonstrate the functionality.
+When you need to obtain data from your users, it is customary to offer them provide it through forms and file uploads.
+Spring provides a robust set of APIs to do this, and so does Angular.
+Consider a requirement to upload multiple files.
+For large files, it also makes sense to provide some visual feedback indicating the progress of the upload.
+In this guide, we'll create Spring and Angular applications for this requirement.

 ### Setup

-> This guide uses
+> We'll use:
 > - Java 11
 > - Node 12
 > - Spring Boot 2.1.8
 > - Angular 8

+We'll utilize the [Uploading files](https://spring.io/guides/gs/uploading-files/) guide from Spring with some modifications to fit our needs.

 ### Table of Contents

 ## Create a Spring application to handle uploads

-Start by defining an interface that will enforce a contract for the service to upload and fetch files.
+Start by defining an interface to enforce a contract for the service to upload and fetch files.

 ```java
 import org.springframework.core.io.Resource;